 How to protect your online privacy while working from home

-How to protect your online privacy while working from home - dados 696x392 1With the global coronavirus pandemic that borders billions of people and Investors in their homes, masses of workers around the world are adapting to remote work for the first time.
+dados-696x392-1 How to Protect Your Online Privacy While Working From HomeWith the global coronavirus pandemic that borders billions of people and Investors in their homes, masses of workers around the world are adapting to remote work for the first time.
 Everything we do online - the documents we share, the sites we visit, the messages we send - leaves behind a trail of data.

 If we are not careful, these data can be used to monitor us, manipulate us or worse.
 But there are ways we can improve our Internet security and privacy.
 Here's how people can protect their data while working remotely.